-Empathy and emotional intelligence emotional intelligence are the focus on management and leadership research.
-Not only that, but it’s considered a core skill for just .. being human.
+Empathy and emotional intelligence are the focus of management and leadership research.
+Not only that but it’s considered a core skill for just .. being human.
 The success of teaching children empathy brought the idea that adults can be taught too.
 Fortunately, there are a lot of tools to learn empathy, and here’s one of them.

-These are questions that nonviolent communication (NVC) finds answer to.
-NVC was created by Dr. Marshall B. Rosenberg that teaches institutions and individuals through his international peacemaking organisation, The Centre for Nonviolent Communication.
-Dr. Marshall has taught and applied this approach to mitigate conflictual discussions in war-torn countries like Rwanda, Nigeria, Malaysia, Serbia, Croatia, Middle East, etc.
+These are questions that nonviolent communication (NVC) finds answers to.
+NVC was created by Dr Marshall B. Rosenberg that teaches institutions and individuals through his international peacemaking organisation, The Centre for Nonviolent Communication.
+Dr Marshall has taught and applied this approach to mitigate conflictual discussions in war-torn countries like Rwanda, Nigeria, Malaysia, Serbia, Croatia, the Middle East, etc.

-In this post, I will explain the NVC process, give examples, having as basis Dr. Rosenberg’s book, Nonviolent Communication.
+In this post, I will explain the NVC process, and give examples, having as basis Dr Rosenberg’s book, Nonviolent Communication.
 A Language of Life.
 I’ll also exemplify how it can be used to build relationships, personally and professionally, but also to coach teams.

 The NVC Process

 The NVC approach is based on the belief that humans are capable of empathy, understanding and compassion, but we do not have effectual strategies to express our needs in a non-aggressive manner.
 NVC teaches us a new way to express and have our needs met and avoid conflict.